Breaking Belief: Recognizing Deep Rooted Belief Patterns

 In many cases, people are unwilling to recognize this trauma because it’s too painful for them to relive.
 So they bury it and they ignore it until they forget that it’s there, and yet it still seeps out into the rest of their psyche, exerting an unchecked influence in all that this person experiences for the rest of their lives.

 Let’s look at another example.
 A person whose parents are exceptionally religious, raises them in childhood with a deep belief in good and evil.
 The child has a paranormal experience and tells their parents about it.
 The parents reinforce the notion of good vs. evil and rather than quelling the child’s fear, they reinforce it.

-Their belief in evil causes them to filter many of their paranormal experiences through that lens, which also sets in motion their creative power and they actually begin to create those experiences for themselves.
+Their belief in evil causes them to filter many of their paranormal experiences through that lens.
 They see those experiences and say, “See!
 I experienced this!
 It’s real!” not realizing that it’s a self-fulfilling prophecy.
-They’re just subconsciously creating experiences that will validate their beliefs, rather than creating the belief based on the experience.
+They’re just subconsciously looking for experiences that will validate their beliefs, rather than informing the belief based on the experience.

-It’s only when you accept and understand that YOU are the creator that you can stop that cycle and take back your power.
+It’s only when you accept and understand that you have the ability to choose how you view these things in this process that you can stop that cycle and take back your power.
 It requires tearing down your old beliefs and philosophies and rebuilding them on a foundation of unconditional love.

 Enjoy this post?
 Subscribe to get ass-kicking inspiration delivered to your inbox.